 It’s time for the most interesting of the interesting facts about Qatar.
 One of the favorite sports of the locals is camel racing.
 Until 2004, they used kids as camel jockey however, It was determined it’s too dangerous (duh), and children were replaced by robots.
 Yep, there are robot camel races in Qatar!

 You got spare change?
 I need to fill up my tank

 Petrol in Qatar is extremely cheap.
 It costs more to buy two Starbucks lattes than to fill up your Grand Cherokee.

 They have a Pearl

 The last of my interesting facts about Qatar is a pearly one.
 Back in the days before they had found their natural gas and oil, Qataris used to earn a living by diving for pearls.
-Nowadays, an artificial island, shaped like a string of pearls, is created right on top of one of the most famous pearl diving place of the past.
+Nowadays, an artificial island, shaped like a string of pearls, is created right on top of one of the most famous pearl diving places of the past.
 It’s called…drumrolls…The Pearl.

 That’s all from me, I hope you enjoy these interesting facts about Qatar!